geobacter-rs/about/BUILD.md

-Sadly, due to the nature of the custom driver and how it is currently installed over the unmodified Rust driver (to keep the set of patches I have to periodically rebase on top of Rust `master`), Geobacter has no prebuilt packages available. :(
+Sadly, due to the nature of the custom driver and how it is currently installed over the unmodified Rust driver (to keep the set of patches I have to periodically rebase on top of Rust `master` small), Geobacter has no prebuilt packages available. :(

 # Building the Geobacter Rust Compiler